dapr/website/content/community/_index.md

   - logo : "images/community/x-logo-black.png"
     alt: "Dapr X (Twitter)"
     title: "Follow us on X"
-    summary: "Important news such as new releases, case studies, and Dapr related events are shared on X. Follow us there to stay up to date with the latest Dapr news." cta :
+    summary: "Important news such as new releases, case studies, and Dapr related events are shared on X. Follow us there to stay up to date with the latest Dapr news.
+If you're sharing Dapr news, use the #dapr hashtag and we'll highlight your message during community calls." cta :
       enable : true
-      label : "Go to the Dapr on X"
+      label : "Follow Dapr on X"
       link : "https://x.com/daprdev"

   - logo : "images/community/dapr-meteor-logo.png"
     alt: "Become a Dapr Meteor"
     title: "Become a Dapr Meteor"
     summary: "Dapr Meteors are a group of Dapr enthusiasts who make a big impact in the community by helping others, creating content, and contributing to the project.
-If you're passionate about Dapr and want to help others, consider becoming a Dapr Meteor." cta :
+If you're passionate about Dapr and are active in the community, consider nominating yourself to become a Dapr Meteor." cta :
       enable : true
       label : "Learn about the Dapr Meteors Program"